betloreilly/watsonxdata_energysector/advanced_dashboard.md

 # Advanced OpenSearch Dashboards for Energy Sector

-**Build a Complete Operations Control Center in 10 Visualizations**
+**Build a Complete Operations Control Center**

 ![Dashboards](images/advanceddashboard.png)

 ---

 ## Overview

-This guide walks you through building advanced dashboards for energy operations , we focus on **10 essential visualizations** that provide complete operational visibility.
+This guide walks you through building advanced dashboards for energy operations.
+We focus on **10 essential visualizations** that provide complete operational visibility.

 ---

 ## Prerequisites